Faytje/Faytje/README.md

 👨‍💻| I enjoy trying new things and learn to create my own projects.
 I currently have 2 projects running. one is a modern linux distro and the other one is a recreation of the windwos start menu.

-🎸| Besides my education, i like to hang out with friends and family and learning new things.
+🎸| Besides my education, i like to hang out with friends and family and learn new things.

 ##